pforret/jekyll.forret.com/_posts/2021-01-21-creating-image-reveal-videos-with-ffmpeg-and-primitive.md

 Now I want to merge the two videos into one, and add some sound.

-I use ffmpeg&#8217;s concat functionality to append the primitive and the cross-fade video files.
+I use ffmpeg's concat functionality to append the primitive and the cross-fade video files.

 ```bash
 ffmpeg -f concat -safe 0 -i "$playlist" -c copy -y "$concat"